Code4Blessings/task-manager/README.md

 **2. pwd**
 **3. Then type: /Users/(your username on your machine)/mongodb/bin/mongod --dbpath=/Users/(your username on your machine)/mongodb-data**

+## Postman Notes

+#### To Set Up Environment Variables

+**Set Up URL Variable for all the Requests**
+- This will make it easier to change the url in one spot rather than going in and changing the url under each request when needed.

+1. Click on

 - For solutions to all of the challenges, please check the PDF Guide

 ## SQL (Structured Query Language) vs NoSQL Databases (Not Only Structured Query Language)